Bea Green

 My Work

 Bea's inspiration for her work is drawn from natural forms and environmental issues.
 These are developed from drawings and then made in relevant materials.
-Besides ceramics, she has worked in wood, plastics, and also wax for casting one-off bronzes.
+Besides ceramics, she works in wood, plastics, and also wax for bronze casting.

 Current work >